-The specification of COMMON-ISDN-API as such is an application interface.
+This document describes COMMON-ISDN-API, the application programming interface for ISDN.
+COM-MON-ISDN-API's design is message-oriented and event driven.
+The specification of COMMON-ISDN-API defines an application interface.
 The given implementation of COMMON-ISDN-API, however, which is actually seen by an application dealing with ISDN communications, represents a kind of instantiation.
 The state diagrams in Chapter 7 explain the behavior of COMMON-ISDN-API from a point of view set at the interface level, but also take the implementation of COMMON-ISDN-API as an instantiation (for real states) into consideration.